-This project aims to amplify the voices of people affected by crime within Greater London.
-Its primary purpose is to work with people who have benefited from Restorative Justice to help them to tell their story.
-We will also support them to influence policy and participate in decisions about service design and practice.
+This project aimed to amplify the voices of people affected by crime within Greater London.
+Its primary purpose was to work with people who had benefited from Restorative Justice to help them to tell their story.
+We also supported them to influence policy and participate in decisions about service design and practice.

 - In 2019, the number of victims nationally who were aware that they had been offered Restorative Justice was less than 5%.

 - Stories from Restorative Justice participants can illustrate its impact, improve public awareness of the process, and increase the number of people affected by crime who take part.

 - There is a need for people from a wider range of backgrounds to speak out about their positive experiences.

 - We empowered more people affected by crime to speak out about their Restorative Justice experience.

 - We developed our team of Restorative Justice Ambassadors through training, one-to-one support and peer group meetings.